narbehaj/ssl-checker/README.md

 `-j, --json`	Use this if you want to only have the result in JSON

-`-p, --pretty` Use this with `-j` to print indented and human readable json
+`-p, --pretty` Use this with `-j` to print indented and human readable JSON

 `-s, --socks` Enable connection through SOCKS server